rust-lang/rust/src/doc/style-guide/src/items.md

 Because of `macro_use`, attributes must also start a new group and prevent re-ordering.

-Note that tools which only have access to syntax (such as `rustfmt`) cannot tell which imports are from an external crate or the std lib, etc.

 #### Ordering list import

 Names in a list import must be sorted ascii-betically, but with `self` and